ibm-cloud-security/certificate-manager-automating-deployments-alb-cloud-function-sample/README.md

 - How to detect the `cert_renewed` certificate lifecycle event
 - How to update a Kubernetes cluster's Ingress host Secret resource with the renewed certificate using Kubernetes Service's ALB API

+The sample uses an IBM Cloud Functions action to execute the ALB API.
+You can also choose to implement this automation using the IBM Cloud CLI in a CI system such as Jenkins, Travis and others.

 > **Important:** This implementation requires you to have previously used ALB, either via CLI or API, to setup your Ingress service with a Secret that uses an ordered certificate prior to its renewal.
 To learn more about using ALB CLI commands or API, refer to the [IBM Cloud Kubernetes Service documentation](https://cloud.ibm.com/docs/containers?topic=containers-ingress-about).

 > **Important:** for demonstration purposes the sample handles a scenario of 1 cluster with an Ingress service that handles 1 host.
 If your topology uses more than 1 cluster and host, you will need to modify the Cloud Function action, eg: